 Brain Research through Advancing Innovative Neurotechnologies (BRAIN Initiative)

-The BRAIN Initiative is a large-scale effort to equip reserachers with fundamental insights necessary for treating a wide variety of brain disorders like Alzheimer's, schizophrenia, autism, epilpsy, and traumatic brain injury.
+The BRAIN Initiative is a large-scale effort to equip researchers with fundamental insights necessary for treating a wide variety of brain disorders like Alzheimer's, schizophrenia, autism, epilepsy, and traumatic brain injury.
 Five federal agencies: NIH, NSF, FDA, DARPA, and Intelligence Advanced Research Projects Activity (IARPA).

 Coordinating Council on Access and Mobility

 Report to the President Human Service Transportation Coordination, Executive Order 13330

 President Bush issued an Executive Order on Human Service Transportation in February 2004 that directed Federal agencies and departments to work together to ensure that transportation services are comprehensive and accessible for all.
 The federal Interagency Coordinating Council on Access and Mobility (CCAM) released its report to the President on how to coordinate human service transportation in order to meet fundamental needs in today's society, as well as the CCAM members' action plans and five recommendations.

 The "Curb Cuts Initiative" is a Federal cross-agency effort working to increase equal employment opportunities and financial independence for individuals with disabilities, with a particular emphasis on individuals with significant disabilities.

 Deafness and Other Communication Disorders Interagency Coordinating Committee